PeTeL-Weizmann/moodle-local_usedinquiz/README.txt

-Used/ Unused Question search module for Moodle (http://moodle.org/) - Copyright (C) 2015 Ray Morris Extends the Moodle question bank to find questions which are / are not used in a quiz.
+Display only question bank questions that are used in a specific quiz.

-This may be useful when adding questions to a quiz - no need to add questions which are already in the quiz.
-It may also be useful to determine if some questions should be removed or moved, since they aren't being used.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.